Sambhav0409/flytbase/README.md

 ## 2. Scalability Discussion (Handling 10,000+ Drones)
 The current $O(N \cdot M)$ approach (checking the primary drone against every traffic drone) works for simulation but will fail at the scale of 10,000 drones.

-[cite_start]To scale this to a commercial level[cite: 45, 46], the following architectural changes are required:
+To scale this to a commercial level, the following architectural changes are required:

 1.  **Spatial Indexing (R-Trees):** Instead of iterating through all drones, we would use a dynamic spatial index like an R-Tree or a Quadtree (for 2D) / Octree (for 3D).
 This allows us to query only drones within the relevant bounding box of the primary mission, reducing complexity to logarithmic time $O(\log N)$.
 2.  **Sharding & Distributed Computing:** The airspace should be sharded geographically (e.g., Grid Cells).
 A distributed database (like Cassandra or Geo-Redis) would handle state.
 A drone in "Sector A" is only checked against other drones in "Sector A".